7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

     %      V              V
     [ [50,48,49,55], 45, [50], .... ]
     %                ^
-    %                | an integer, which is also the ascii code for a '-'
+    %                | an integer, which is also the ascii code for '-'

 That looks like a nightmare of nested lists!
 How do we get a single, flat list out of that?
 Well, look at what the ***control sequence*** `~s` does to a list of nested lists: